jckouame/EclipseTrainingSlides/slides.md

 - Table of content, Search, indexed
 - Context sensitive (F1).
-Plugins can set context "ids"
+Plug-ins can set context "ids"
 - Runs on a local server, either in internal browser (SWT wiget) or external

 Other "User Assistance" features